zuck30/neural-network-visualizer/README.md

 For questions or issues, open a GitHub issue or contact [mwalyangashadrack@gmail.com](mailto:mwalyangashadrack@gmail.com).

-<h2>🎉 Get Involved!</h2>
+<h2>Get Involved!</h2>

-Join us in making neural networks fun and educational!
-Add new features, improve visualizations, or share feedback. 🇹🇿🤖
+Join me in making neural networks fun and educational.